Content Navigation

 Common mistakes

-Some individuals fail to include necessary supporting documents.
-The I-864 must be accompanied by proof of income, such as tax returns and pay stubs.
-Incomplete submissions can result in requests for further evidence, prolonging the entire process.
+Another mistake involves failing to include required supporting documents.
+The I-864 requires proof of income, such as tax returns and pay stubs.
+Omitting these documents can result in processing delays.
+Always attach the necessary paperwork to support your claims.

 Documents used along the form

-• Form I-864A, Contract Between Sponsor and Household Member: If a household member is contributing income to the sponsor, this form documents their willingness to support the applicant and must be submitted along with the I-864.
+• USCIS Form I-864A: This is the Contract Between Sponsor and Household Member.
+It is used when a household member contributes income to support the sponsored immigrant, and it must be submitted along with the I-864.

 Similar forms